layabox/layaair-doc/English/LayaAir_AS3/3D/examples/roleScriptControl/readme.md

 ### Example main class

-There is almost no control logic in the example primary class, creating scenes, cameras, roles, too.
+There is almost no control logic in the example primary class, creating scenes, cameras, characters, too.
 Instead of using lights and lighting maps, developers are advised to have no dynamic light in the scene, without adding lights, and will be much higher in performance.
-Role shadows can use transparent texture models.
+Character shadows can use transparent texture models.

 In the scene, we need to get the walking area model moveArea from the scene model, which can be set as no render, and the code is not `moveArea.meshRender.enable=false`, And add it to the grid Collider MeshCollider.
 The mesh collider is more accurate and consistent with the model itself, and the hollowed out region will not be detected.
 Of course, the cost of performance will be larger.

-The joystick, attack button and camera movement are set as static to facilitate the use and control of the role control script.
+The joystick, attack button and camera movement are set as static to facilitate the use and control of the character control script.

 The main class code is as follows: